Ronnie Brown

 Particle Analysis

-It can be said that the aggregate industry is one of the most influential industries that affects everyday life.
-From the sidewalks we walk on to roads we drive on to the buildings we shop in, the aggregate industry plays a significant role in making the world go round.
+The aggregate industry is one of the most influential industries affecting everyday life.
+From the sidewalks we walk on to the roads we drive on to the buildings we shop in, the aggregate industry plays a significant role in making the world go round.

 When leading an operation that involves the production of high-quality aggregate, you must incorporate a means of quality control that ensures a certain level of quality and consistency is met.